janvanmansum/dd-sword2/docs/index.md

 #### Tracking post-submission processing

-As soon as the deposit exists, the client can track its state by downloading the SWORD statement from the Statement URL ([Stat-IRI]{:target=_blank}).
+As soon as the deposit exists, the client can track its state by downloading the SWORD [statement]{:target=_blank} from the Statement URL
+([Stat-IRI]{:target=_blank}).
 This URL can be found in the deposit receipt in the link with the attribute `rel="http://purl.org/net/sword/terms/statement"`.

-A SWORD Statement is an Atom Feed document, for example:
+A SWORD Statement is an Atom Feed document (the RDF/XML serialization is currently *not* supported by `dd-sword2`), for example:

 ```xml